Last update: 1 year ago

 Some types of wallpaper are, in fact, washable.
 Solid vinyl and fibreglass, to be exact.
 These two are often preferred choices not just for their water resistance and washable qualities but also because of their durability.
 Solid vinyl wallpaper can serve you for up to 20 years, so it’s definitely an investment to consider, especially for areas of the house like the kitchen and bathroom, which get quickly dirty and where humidity runs high.

-The general rule, although not exclusive, is that most synthetic materials can be maintained with wet-cleaning methods, and one of the reasons is their shiny protective coating.
+According to professional cleaners, most synthetic materials can be maintained with wet-cleaning methods, and one of the reasons is their shiny protective coating.
 On the other hand, wallpapers made of natural materials, such as bamboo, fabric, plants and the likes, can be damaged by moisture.
 The latter applies to wallpapers that consist of both natural and synthetic materials, too.

 The best way to be sure is to inspect the label of your wallpaper, where composition and washable/non-washable qualities should be listed.
 If you can see the manufacturer’s name, you can also look for information online.